Frequently Asked Questions for International Applicants

 All international students are automatically considered for merit aid during the application review process.
 No additional applications are required.
 Merit scholarship decisions are based on the credentials submitted at the time of application.
 Students who are awarded a merit scholarship will be notified along with their offer of admission.

+Drexel is also proud to support international students with need-based aid.
 If you would like to be considered for need-based aid, you must complete the CSS Profile by the appropriate deadline.
-To view the deadlines and find more information regarding the CSS Profile, please visit the How to Apply for Aid page.
+Visit How to Apply for Aid to view the deadlines and find more information regarding the CSS Profile.

-International students carrying an F-1 visa may work on campus.
+International students carrying an F-1 visa may work on campus up to 20 hours per week.
 However, Drexel cannot guarantee that you will find a job and we are unable to provide a job assignment to you.
 It will be your responsibility to seek out and apply for on-campus jobs if you wish to have one.

-It is important to note that while these jobs can provide a source of income, the pay is typically not enough to cover the cost of tuition.
-Many international students will use their income from these positions to cover living expenses such as clothing or going out to eat.
+It is important to note that while these jobs can provide a source of income, the pay is typically not enough to cover the cost of tuition and cannot be listed as a funding source on your I-20/DS-2019 application for a visa.
+Many international students will use their income from these positions to cover living expenses such as textbooks, clothing, or going out to eat.

 Curricular Practical Training (CPT) allows F-1 students to engage in employment as long as it is an integral part of their curriculum, like co-op.
 For more information on CPT, visit the Office of International Students and Scholars Services (ISSS) website.